 There are plenty of stylish features on this jacket as well, which we discuss in the style section.
 The cinched waist allows for a tailored fit, as does the adjustable faux fur hood, but it isn't removable.

 If these aren't enough features for you, be sure to check our Editor's Choice award winner, the Canada Goose Kensington Parka.
 It's loaded with even more features like kick pleats in the back for movement and interior carrying straps.
-If you aren't interested in bells and whistles and are in the market for something simpler, check out the Arc'teryx Darrah or Patera.
+If you aren't interested in bells and whistles and are in the market for something simpler, check out the Arc'teryx Patera.

 Besides having lovely nylon cuffs in the sleeves, the trim of the jacket is Italian faux.
 We loved this animal friendly option and thought it added a nice flare to the jacket.